JoshBeveridge/clone-framework/README.md

 1. Open `package.json`
 2. Add your NPM Package to the `devDependencies` list.
-3. Add your NPM Package to the `post` script using `-u packageName`. **Verify the order of your packages to avoid complications.
+3. Add your NPM Package to `postcss.config.js`. **Verify the order of your packages to avoid complications.
 Most packages should be included after `postcss-nested` and before `cssnano`.**
 4. `cd clone/assets`
 5. `npm install`
 6. `npm run watch`